Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 Severe weather risk

-Two days of strong to severe thunderstorms are likely with the storm system, though the passage of the instigating cold front has trended slower compared with previous forecasts.
+Two days of strong to severe thunderstorms are likely with the storm system, although the passage of the instigating cold front has trended slower, compared with previous forecasts.
 That means a lower potential for severe thunderstorms on Wednesday, since the front will move through eastern Texas and Oklahoma around dark, missing out on the daytime heating that would provide more energy for storms.

 On Wednesday, the main triggering mechanism will be a cold front preceded by a dry line, or the leading edge of arid air pushing east from the Desert Southwest that will clash with pockets of mild, moisture-rich air streaming north from the Gulf of Mexico.

-Storms may actually wait until around or after Wednesday night or early Thursday to get going along the Red River in southwestern Oklahoma and north-central Texas.
+Storms may wait until around or after Wednesday night or early Thursday to get going along the Red River in southwestern Oklahoma and north-central Texas.
 They will sweep east along Highway 287 to the Interstate 35 corridor, with cities such as Dallas, Fort Worth, Wichita Falls, Tex., and Tulsa and Lawton-Fort Sill, Okla., included in a Level 2 out of 5 “slight risk” for severe weather advertised by the National Weather Service Storm Prediction Center.

 10:31am CST #SPC Day1 Outlook Slight Risk: Parts of OK and north TX https://t.co/GtEvHQ3UxE pic.twitter.com/WW63MT927d— NWS Storm Prediction Center (@NWSSPC) February 16, 2022

-A strong low-level jet stream means winds will be howling just a few thousand feet above the ground; some of the momentum will likely be mixed down to the surface in thunderstorms in the form of strong wind gusts.
+A strong low-level jet stream means winds will be howling just a few thousand feet above the ground; some of the momentum will probably be mixed down to the surface in thunderstorms in the form of strong wind gusts.
 An isolated tornado can’t be ruled out amid the change in wind speed and/or direction with height, but the odds are low.
 Any twisters would probably be quick-hitting and brief.

 Similar uncertainty will exist Thursday as the storms enter a slightly more favorable atmospheric setup.
 Instability necessary for violent storms will be limited because of cloud cover obstructing incoming sunlight, but a strengthening low-level jet stream, drawing moisture from the Gulf of Mexico, will compensate for it.
 A broad swath of the Deep South and Mississippi River Valley is included in a slight-risk zone, which blankets cities including Bowling Green, Ky.; Evansville, Ind.; Jackson, Miss.; Birmingham, Ala.; Little Rock; Memphis; and Nashville.